DSS-Data198/Data198/index.md

 ## Announcements
 > ### Week 0 Announcements
-> - Hello World!
+> - Check out the course in classes.berkeley.edu!: [Data 198]
-> - Welcome to this very barebones website!
+> - Apply for admission to this course here: [Enrollment Request Form]
 > - Check out our *tentative* syllabus here: [Syllabus]

 ## Week 1